 You can think of a mortgage pre-approval as a preliminary assessment of your finances.

-You will work with a mortgage advisor who will look at your full financial picture to find out what amount of mortgage debt you can carry, and ultimately, how much home you can afford.
+You will work with a mortgage advisor, from one of Ourboro’s third-party licensed mortgage partners, who will look at your full financial picture to find out what amount of mortgage debt you can carry, and ultimately, how much home you can afford.
 They will collect information around your income and debts and, with the help of their underwriting team, determine the maximum mortgage you qualify for.
 See what information your mortgage advisor is likely to ask for here.

 After receiving your mortgage pre-approval you’ll have a clear sense of your budget and can feel confident beginning your house hunt.
 Once your offer is accepted on a home just let your mortgage advisor know and they will help you complete a formal mortgage application for the property you wish to purchase.